About us

 ENGLISH version

-EAN position paper - Boosting the digital transition of elderly care in Europe (new 05/2024)
+EAN position paper - Boosting the digital transition of elderly care in Europe (05/2024)

 ENGLISH version